 Travel Itinerary Spreadsheet

-The Travel Itinerary Spreadsheet provides a birds eye view of your entire trip.
-Once you make a decision on where you’re staying, your transportation, and activities, put that information here.
+The Travel Itinerary Spreadsheet provides a birds eye view of your entire trip itinerary.
+Once you make a decision on where you’re staying, your method of transportation, and activities, input that information here.
 Include the confirmation number, the costs, and any other information that you find valuable for your trip.

 Travel Itinerary Daily View